-7. Is there a mechanism in place for community members to report gang activity involving school age youth to local schools?
+7. Is there a mechanism in place for community members to report gang activity in volving school age youth to local schools?
 If so, please describe the procedure (data collection).

-Community members can access the Gang-Related Incident Reporting Form on the BCPS Web site at Gang-Related Incident Reporting Form.
-The form is submitted to a school who enters the data and addresses the issue.
+Community members can access the GangRelated Incident Reporting Form the BCPS Web site at GangRelated Incident Reporting Form be form is submitted to a school who enters the data and addresses the issue.